 We’ll also be sorting through all the stuff we have in storage and finding things to sell.
 Considering we’ve lived without every single thing in that storage unit for over 14 months, I’m confident we should be able to make a few bucks by getting rid of the crap we don’t need.

-Finally, I’ll be investing more time into building up my freelance business (need a Virtual Assistant?
-I’d love to help) to boost my income.
+Finally, I’ll be investing more time into building up my freelance business to boost my income.

 Play out your worst case scenario